Water pollution in the United States: Martin County coal slurry spill

 The Martin County coal slurry spill occurred on October 11, 2000, when a coal slurry broke into an abandoned mine and sent an estimated 306 million gallons of slurry into the Tug Fork River.
 The spill polluted 200–300 miles of the Big Sandy River and a water supply for over 27,000 residents.

 Kingston Fossil Plant coal ash spill

 On December 22, 2008, a dike ruptured on the Kingston Fossil Plant in Roane County, Tennessee and released 1.1 billion gallons of coal fly ash slurry into the Emory River.
 It was the largest fly ash release and worst coal ash-related disaster in U.S. history.
+Almost 30 workers died from this event and more than 100 were sick around 10 years after this incident.
+Many other incidents of coal ash have occurred and caused major effects towards rivers, lakes and the ecosystem around them.

 2015 Gold King Mine spill

-On August 5, 2015 workers on the Gold King Mine in Silverton, Colorado released 3 million gallons of toxic wastewater when attempting to add a tap to the tailing pond for the mine.
+On August 5, 2015, workers on the Gold King Mine in Silverton, Colorado released 3 million gallons of toxic wastewater when attempting to add a tap to the tailing pond for the mine.
 The wastewater carried unsafe levels of heavy metals, with some parts of the river testing for hundreds of times over their limits.